Vamckis/Container-Security/README.md

 $ sudo apt-get install trivy

 In Windows: <br/>
-{Need to do research - No default options available for now}
+{Need to do research - No default options available for now} <br/>

+Note: Trivy has an disadvantage with report creation.

 # To scan Docker images which are already installed:
 % docker images<br/>